-During the second additional exploration period, which has a two year term, and which is exercisable at the option of the Company, the Company is required to, in consultation with the the Ministry of Energy for the Republic of Kenya, determine how much 2D or 3D seismic work, if any, is required.
+During the second additional exploration period, which has a two year term, the Company is required to, in consultation with the Ministry of Energy for the Republic of Kenya, determine how much 2D or 3D seismic work, if any, is required.
 In addition, the Company is required to drill one well, to a vertical depth of at least 1,500 meters.
 The minimum required expenditure for the well is \$3.0 million.